Activities with Employees

 The people who work at USS are the source of our group’s ability to grow and remain competitive.
 We are dedicated to providing our people with an environment where they can realize their full potential and perform their jobs to the best of their ability.

 Another priority is providing workplaces where people can work with no worries and upgrade their skills while respecting one another.
 We also recognize the importance of maintaining a framework for fair and proper employee performance evaluations and compensation.

 Respect for human rights

-The USS Code of Conduct and Ethics prohibits discrimination among the USS Group’s workforce based on nationality, beliefs, religion, gender, physical limitations and other personal characteristics.
+The USS Code of Conduct and Ethics prohibits discrimination among the USS Group’s workforce based on race, ethnicity, nationality, beliefs, disability, sexual orientation, gender identity and other personal characteristics.